thomascrha/pipelam/README.md

 ## Configuration

-Bow has two configuration files that can be used to customise the appearance of the overlay.
-The default one is located at `/etc/bow/config` and a user one can be placed in `$HOME/.config/bow/config`
+pipelam has two configuration files that can be used to customise the appearance of the overlay.
+The default one is located at `/etc/pipelam/config` and a user one can be placed in `$HOME/.config/pipelam/config`

 1. If no configuration file is found, the default values will be used.
 2. If a configuration file is found, they will be loaded in this order (with the last one taking precedence):
-    - The default configuration file is loaded first. (`/etc/bow/config`)
+    - The default configuration file is loaded first. (`/etc/pipelam/config`)
-    - The user configuration file is loaded second. (`$HOME/.config/bow/config`)
+    - The user configuration file is loaded second. (`$HOME/.config/pipelam/config`)
 3. Environment variables take precedence over the configuration file.
 If an environment variable is set, it will override the value in the configuration file.
-These environment variables are the name of the attribute in the config file prefaced with `BOW_` - for example `log_level` is overwritten by the environment variable `BOW_LOG_LEVEL`.
+These environment variables are the name of the attribute in the config file prefaced with `pipelam_` - for example `log_level` is overwritten by the environment variable `pipelam_LOG_LEVEL`.
-    - Note: there is one undocumented environment variable - `BOW_CONFIG_FILE_PATH` - this allows you to set an arbitrary file path for the config
+    - Note: there is one undocumented environment variable - `pipelam_CONFIG_FILE_PATH` - this allows you to set an arbitrary file path for the config

 ### Configuration Options